m-o-leary/car_insurance_prediction/readme.md

 The model is exposed as a RESTful API (via FastAPI) and that code is running in the `car_insurance_prediction_api_1` container.

-The API comes with a swagger UI for testing and documenting the API (as well as the `openapi.json` file which can be used to quickly bootstrap a client :) )
+The API comes with a swagger UI for testing and documenting the API (as well as the `openapi.json` file which can be used to quickly bootstrap a client )

 ![rest endpoint](reports/fast_api.png)

 To access this go to http://127.0.0.1:3007/docs# in a decent web browser.
-The following link will provide the a better (to my eye) explanation of the API schemas http://127.0.0.1:3007/redoc/
+The following link will provide a better (to my eye) explanation of the API schemas http://127.0.0.1:3007/redoc/

 **The port is set in the `docker-compose.yml` file so if you need to change it from `3007`, change it there and restart the container**